 Australian raw milk supporters have observed an almost universal reaction when approaching politicians: intense fear.
 Why are politicians afraid of raw milk activists?
 Is it possible that they fear the small farm movement centred around raw milk and raw milk cheese in local communities?
 Is it possible that politicians have big business in their ears, saying they do not want to loose market control?

 When there is frequent import and export of food, it is easier to control who receives the benefits; the farmer or the middleman.
+Processed milk sells for $9 a litre in China, while farmers get a few cents per litre.
 Is it possible that politicians and industry are scared of high-value products like raw dairy, because the farmer-to-consumer relationship shifts the financial prosperity, and grows local food economies fast?

 In recent years, there have been significant investment to manage food as a commodity, and to keep it moving across borders.
 It was a shock to the raw milk movement to learn about the recent $68,000 grant given to four South Australian cheesemakers to "help raw milk cheese producers crack the luxury food market overseas".
 Why is there a persistent push to export our most valued produce?
 Why should Australians be satisfied with sometimes inferior quality imported produce if we can get that same product here?
 This is a dysfunctional food system... this is not normal.

 Why fear raw dairy?
 What are the fears behind the exports and imports that disrupt natural demand and supply?

 It may be a healing experience for heartbroken farmers and consumers, who have been puzzled by these strange dynamics in agriculture, to see things from a different perspective.
 They may get more clarity on what may potentially be driving these strange behaviours.
 Many raw milk supporters know that high-quality raw dairy can be a low-risk food.